alexeyinkin/eb-1a/1-process/README.md

 ![](media/47_tracking.jpg)

 Well, at least it was signed by J. Washington.
-I wonder they have a premium plan to get it signed by G. Washington.
+I wonder if they have a premium plan to get it signed by G. Washington.

 ## Day 53